 8) shall include the PLMN ID set to its HPLMN ID and in cleartext;

 NOTE 1: The confidentiality security mechanism ensures that the PLMN ID IE is not encrypted as specified in 3GPP TS 33.503 [34].
 Also the scrambling security mechanism ensures that the PLMN ID IE is not scrambled as specified in 3GPP TS 33.503 [34].

+NOTE 1A: In case of SNPN, the PLMN ID IE includes the PLMN ID of the subscribed SNPN.

 d) shall apply the DUIK, DUSK or DUCK with the associated encrypted bitmask for the relay service code for 5G ProSe UE-to-UE relay discovery, along with the UTC-based counter, to the PROSE PC5 DISCOVERY message for whichever security mechanism(s) configured to be applied, e.g., integrity protection, message scrambling or confidentiality protection of one or more above parameters, as specified in 3GPP TS 33.503 [34];